maw501/maw501.github.io/_posts/ColumbiaML/2018-10-13-columbiaX-ML-week3.md

 We can now ask questions such as whether a given parameter $w_i$ is different from 0 (i.e. whether it is significant or not).
 This is a departure from the non-Bayesian setting where we had no way to answer such questions.
 This is a very practical and useful application of Bayesian regression and occurs commonly in many fields.
 For example, if our variables are factors in a medical trial and we wish to determine whether the factor under scrutiny is actually having an impact (before we spend anymore money on it) it helps to know if the distribution of this parameter has a big variance vs. say, being tightly distributed and centered away from 0.

 #### Predicting new data
-I found this one of those things that you look at the slides and follow the steps and nod in agreement from one line to another without really grokking the insight into what's going on. **We can actually get a probabilty distibution for new data $y_0$ without seeing that data!** As follows:
+I found this one of those things that you look at the slides and follow the steps and nod in agreement from one line to another without really grokking the insight into what's going on. **We can actually get a probability distribution for new data $y_0$ without seeing that data!** As follows:

 * We can obtain an expression for $p(y_0 \mid x_0, y, X)$ which is called the **predictive distribution**.
 We can calculate this exactly.
 * This is split into two components: a likelihood and a prior (which is our current posterior!).
 Note that the likelihood we obtain is the likelihood of $y_0$, not $y$ and we can find expressions for both the likelihood and prior/posterior.